-There are certain user groups who are likely to welcome this package, given the focus on active and sustainable modes.
-Those residing within the rural sections of the A96 would see direct benefits to many aspects of local travel and are anticipated to welcome elements of this package.
+There are certain user groups who are likely to welcome this package, given the focus on active and sustainable modes as an alternative to car travel.
+This package would see direct benefits to many across the corridor, noting the long travel distances across the region for access to the likes of Aberdeen, Elgin and Inverness.